Organiser: Andy Howes

 Weighting: 6 CATS

 Electronic instrumentation is widely used in virtually all areas of experimental physics.
-Whilst it is not essential for all experimental physicists to know how, for example, to make a low noise amplifier, it is extremely useful for them to have some basic knowledge of electronics.
-This workshop (and the one next year) introduce some of the basic electronics which is used by physicists.
+Whilst it is not essential for all experimental physicists to know, for example, how to make a low noise amplifier, it is extremely useful for them to have some knowledge of electronics.
+This workshop (and the one next year) introduce some of the basic electronics which is used regularly by physicists.